element207/element207.github.io/_posts/2017-08-07-welcome-to-jekyll.markdown

 $ bundle exec jekyll serve --host 192.168.0.100
 {% endhighlight %}

-> Now, You can access the web pages by access **http://192.168.0.100:4000** from anyway you want within the intranet.
+> Now, You can access the web pages by access **http://192.168.0.100:4000** from anywhere you want within the intranet.

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.